gitkraken/gitkraken-client-docs/gitkraken-client/faq.md

 ***

-### Does GitKraken Desktop support TFS, Visual Studio Team Service or Azure DevOps?
+### Does GitKraken Desktop support Visual Studio Team Service, TFS, or Azure DevOps?
 Yes, for Azure DevOps (previously VSTS), you can use our integration with [Azure DevOps](/integrations/azure-devops/)!

 For TFS instances you will need to clone your repo <kbd><strong>File > Clone Repo</strong></kbd> and then enter the HTTPS repository URL (which can be found at the top-right of your Code page).<br><br>
-If you're connecting to a remote TFS Git server from a Mac or Linux, you will need to enable _Basic Authentication_ in IIS for TFS.
+Enable _Basic Authentication_ in IIS for TFS if you're connecting to a remote TFS Git server from a Mac or Linux.

 If authenticating to TFS via username and password is not working, try creating a Personal Access Token (PAT) to use in place of a password.

-For more information authenticating with repos, check out our [SSH and HTTPS](/integrations/authentication) page.
+Check out our [SSH and HTTPS](/integrations/authentication) page for more information.

 ***